Dabinderjit Singh

 Dabinderjit Singh "Sid" Sidhu OBE served as a director at UK's National Audit Office.
-He retired in 2022, having becoming NAO's youngest director in 2000.
+He retired in 2022, having become the NAO's youngest director in 2000.
 He was appointed an Officer of the Order of the British Empire (OBE) in the 2000 Birthday Honours for his work on equal opportunities.
-He is also a Sikh activist and spokesman for the pro-Khalistan Sikh Federation (UK).
-Singh has become a regular commentator on behalf of the British Sikh community on the talkTV Faith Panel hosted by Trisha Goddard.
+He is also a leading Sikh activist and spokesman for the Sikh Federation (UK).
+Singh has become a regular commentator on behalf of the British Sikh community on the talkTV Faith Panel hosted by Trisha Goddard, is regularly quoted in the media and recently became a paper reviewer on Sky News.

 Singh receiving an Order of the British Empire from QueenElizabeth II in December 2000.

 National Audit Office

 He was employed at the National Audit Office from 1 September 1988 until 6 May 2022.

 In November 2000, the National Audit Office reported that Singh ("known as Sid Sidhu to his colleagues") had been promoted to Director.
 (NAO Focus Issue 9).
 Since 2000 NAO has published one further reference to Singh under the name Dabinderjit Singh.
 All other references have used "Sid Sidhu".

 In March 2004 he was appointed the first Chair of the EU College of External Auditors for the European Defence Agency for three years and also served as the first Chair of the College of External Auditors examining EU-led military operations.